 - 7 credits (or credit equivalents) is 58% (7 / 12 = 58%).
 The VA will round up to 60% rate.

 The Housing Allowance is paid if the student's rate of pursuit is more than 50%.
 Rate of pursuit determines whether a student receives or doesn't receive the housing allowance.
 If pursuit is more than 50% the student receives the housing allowance.
 If pursuit 50% or less the student doesn't receive the housing allowance.

 Distance Learning and the Housing Allowance

-Students whose enrollment is exclusively distance learning training are not eligible for the monthly housing allowance.
-If a student's enrollment is both distance learning and resident training (standard classroom instruction) and pursuit is more than 50%, then the monthly housing allowance can be paid for the period of residence training and any break periods that meet break pay rules.
+Students whose enrollment is exclusively distance learning (online, hybrid, etc) will be paid 50% of the housing rate they would normally be entitled to for the number of credits they were certified for.
+If a student's enrollment is both distance learning and resident training (standard classroom instruction) and pursuit is more than 50%, then the monthly housing allowance will be paid at the full rate for the number of credits they were certified for.